ministryofjustice/laa-secure-document-storage-api/README.md

 2. Environment variable `LOCAL_CONFIG_SKIP_AUTH="True"`.
 This can be set in the `.env` file.
 3. Request headers must include a `test-username` e.g. `{"test-username": "virus-check-local-test-user"}`.
 Like all SDS users, the specified username must have related client-configuration `csv` and `json` files.

-If none of the above are true, usual token-based authentication applies.
+If any of the above are false, usual token-based authentication applies.

 ##### Local Authentication With Token
 If tokens are being used locally, you will need the `tenant_id` and `audience_id` values for the SDS API to be able to validate the token.
 Internal services teams can contact the SDS team to obtain these, and set them in your local